Packers QB Aaron Rodgers in COVID-19 protocol, out Sunday - WHIZ News

 GREEN BAY, Wis.
-(AP) — Packers quarterback Aaron Rodgers is in the NFL’s COVID-19 protocol and will miss Sunday’s game at Kansas City.
+(AP) — Green Bay Packers quarterback Aaron Rodgers is in the NFL’s COVID-19 protocol, leaving the NFL’s hottest team without the reigning MVP.

-Green Bay coach Matt LaFleur confirmed Wednesday that Rodgers was in the protocol, but would not say if Rodgers had tested positive nor if the reigning NFL MVP has been vaccinated.
+Packers coach Matt LaFleur confirmed Wednesday that Rodgers was in the protocol, but would not say if Rodgers had tested positive nor if Rodgers has been vaccinated.
+LaFleur acknowledged that Rodgers won’t be available Sunday when the Packers (7-1) put their seven-game winning streak on the line at Kansas City (4-4).

-“I’m not going to get into any of our coaches’ or players’ vaccination status,” LaFleur said..

-“I just know that he won’t be available this week,” LaFleur said.
-“And we have a great opponent we’re going against, and then we’ll address next week when we get there.”
+“It was just crazy, man,” Packers defensive tackle Kenny Clark said.
+“Got to have that next-man-up mentality.
+That’s the leader of our team, so yeah, it was just crazy news.”

+NFL officials are planning to review how the Packers have handled COVID-19 related protocols.

-Rodgers is the latest Packers player to deal with the coronavirus.
+Rodgers isn’t the only Packers player to deal with the coronavirus recently.
 Wide receivers Davante Adams, a 2020 All-Pro, and Allen Lazard missed last week’s victory at Arizona because of COVID-19 protocols.

-Green Bay’s backup quarterback is 2020 first-round draft pick Jordan Love, who has thrown seven passes in his short career.
+The Packers placed both Rodgers and cornerback Isaac Yiadom on the reserve/COVID-19 list Wednesday.

+“It’s going around, and it happens,” running back Aaron Jones said.
+“I’ve had COVID.
+Many others in the locker room have had COVID.
+It’s just unfortunate.”

 Love’s lone regular-season game appearances came when he played the fourth quarter of a 38-3 season-opening loss to New Orleans, and took three kneel-downs at the end of a 35-17 victory over Detroit.
 LaFleur said Love has been working primarily with the scout team since the start of the season.